-- 34.0% by Welsh, Carson, Anderson & Stowe, or WCAS, a private investment firm, and its affiliates, - 8.3% by SBCI, and - 10.4% by Amdocs International Limited, or AIL, a private company beneficially owned by Morris S. Kahn.
+- 34.0% by Welsh, Carson, Anderson & Stowe, or WCAS, a private investment firm, and its affiliates, - 8.3% by SBCI, and - 10.1% by Amdocs International Limited, or AIL, a private company beneficially owned by Morris S. Kahn.

 SBCI also owns ordinary nonvoting shares, which together with its ordinary voting shares represent 19.5% of the ordinary shares outstanding.
 In addition, WCAS and several entities in which some members of our management have a beneficial interest have granted irrevocable proxies with respect to a portion of the ordinary shares held by them to a company beneficially owned by Morris S. Kahn.
-Giving effect to such proxies and the sale of the ordinary shares in this offering, the company beneficially owned by Morris S. Kahn and AIL together will have the right to vote 27.4% of our ordinary voting shares, WCAS and its affiliates will have the right to vote 20.6% of our ordinary voting shares and SBCI will have the right to vote 8.3% of our ordinary voting shares.
+Giving effect to such proxies and the sale of the ordinary shares in this offering, the company beneficially owned by Morris S. Kahn and AIL together will have the right to vote 26.9% of our ordinary voting shares, WCAS and its affiliates will have the right to vote 8.3% of our ordinary voting shares.
 Following the offering, it is intended that the proxies granted by WCAS to AIL, as well as certain proxies granted to AIL by several entities in which some members of our management have a beneficial interest, will be transferred or otherwise granted to SBCI.

 Affiliates of WCAS and certain other investors, or the WCAS Investors, have granted a call option on some of the ordinary shares that they hold to SBCI, AIL and others who were shareholders of Amdocs prior to our initial public offering in June 1998.
 The call option may be exercised if we achieve specified revenue and cash flow targets in fiscal 1998 and 1999, which targets were achieved for fiscal 1998.
 If exercised, the option would increase the relative ownership of SBCI, AIL and those other shareholders and decrease the relative ownership of the WCAS Investors.
-If the targets are met in full, and after giving effect to the sale of the ordinary shares in this offering, the WCAS Investors will hold 25.3% of our ordinary voting shares and AIL will hold 13.3% of our ordinary voting shares.
+If the targets are met in full, and after giving effect to the sale of the ordinary shares in this offering, the WCAS Investors will hold 25.3% of our ordinary voting shares and AIL will hold 13.0% of our ordinary voting shares.
+The market price of our ordinary shares has fluctuated widely and may continue to do so.
+For example, since our initial public offering in June 1998 through October 6, 1999 the closing price of our ordinary shares ranged from a high of \$29.69 per share to a low of \$8.38 per share.
+Many factors could cause the market price of our ordinary shares to rise and fall.
+Some of these factors are: